Polar forests of the Cretaceous

-Cretaceous polar forests were temperate forests that grew at polar latitudes during the final period of the Mesozoic Era, known as the Cretaceous Period 145–66 Ma.
-During this period, global average temperature was about 10 C-change higher and carbon dioxide (CO_{2}) levels were approximately 1000 parts per million (ppm), 2.5 times the current concentration in Earth's atmosphere.
-The abundance of atmospheric carbon dioxide had a very significant impact on global climate and Earth's natural systems as its concentration is considered one of the main factors in the development of a pronounced greenhouse Earth during the Cretaceous, with a very low average global temperature gradient.
-As a consequence, high paleolatitudes in both hemispheres were much warmer than at present.
-This temperature gradient was partly responsible for the lack of continental ice sheets in polar regions.
+Cretaceous polar forests were temperate forests that grew at polar latitudes towards the end of the Mesozoic Era, known as the Cretaceous Period (145–66 Ma).
+At this time, global average temperature was about 10 C-change higher and carbon dioxide (CO_{2}) levels were around 1000 parts per million (ppm), 2.5 times the current concentration in Earth's atmosphere.
+High atmospheric carbon dioxide is one of the main causes of a pronounced greenhouse Earth in the Cretaceous, with a low global temperature gradient.
+This means that high latitudes in both hemispheres were much warmer than they are now, and the Earth lacked ice caps.

-As a response to elevated global temperatures, the Earth's hydrologic cycle was significantly enhanced due to greater volume of moisture evaporation from the surface of the ocean.
-In turn, the absolute sea level during this time period stood at elevations much higher than the present level.
-Continental encroachment of seawater formed widespread shallow seas, including expanses of epeiric seas.
+High temperatures strengthened Earth's water cycle by moisture evaporation from the ocean surface.
+Absolute sea levels were much higher than they are today.
+Continental encroachment of seawater formed widespread shallow seas with some epeiric seas.

-An increase in surface area between shallow, warm epeiric seawater and the atmosphere permits higher evaporation rates and more precipitation at various latitudes, producing a more temperate global climate.
-A widespread temperate climate also had significant effects on high latitude ecosystems.

 Cretaceous polar forests

-During the Cretaceous, temperate forests thrived at polar latitudes, as there was a notable difference from current conditions at high latitudes during the Cretaceous polar seasons.
-The duration of summer sunlight and winter darkness lasted for approximately 5 months each.
-This variation in light is thought to have played a critical role in the composition and evolution of polar forests.
-Fossilized flora evidence suggests the presence of paleoforests up to latitudes of 85° in both Northern and Southern hemispheres.
-The dominant forms of vegetation at these high latitudes during the previous 100 million years were rapidly evolving and ultimately being replaced during a time known as the Cretaceous Terrestrial Revolution.
-During the Cretaceous Terrestrial Revolution, conifers, cycads and ferns were selectively replaced by angiosperms and gymnosperms, becoming the main species dominating the high paleolatitudes.
-In this Cretaceous greenhouse world, Arctic conifer forests were considered predominantly deciduous, while those that grew on Antarctica contained a significantly greater proportion of evergreens.
+During the Cretaceous, temperate forests thrived at polar latitudes, as there was a notable difference from current conditions at high latitudes.
+Summer sunlight and winter darkness lasted for about 5 months each.
+This variation in light affected the composition and evolution of polar forests.
+Fossilized flora evidence suggests there were ancient forests up to latitudes of 85° in both Northern and Southern hemispheres.
+The dominant forms of vegetation at these high latitudes during the previous 100 million years were changing during a time known as the Cretaceous Terrestrial Revolution.
+During the Cretaceous Terrestrial Revolution, conifers, cycads and ferns were selectively replaced by angiosperms and gymnosperms, becoming the main species at high latitudes.
+In this Cretaceous greenhouse world, Arctic forests were mostly deciduous, while those that grew on Antarctica had a higher proportion of evergreens.

-A 2019 study revealed that the first angiosperm blooms made it to Australia 126 million years ago, which also revised the date of southern Australia's polar vertebrates to 126-110 million years ago.
+The first angiosperm blooms made it to Australia 126 million years ago.